joelsteidl/pbc-wp/web/wp-content/plugins/google-language-translator/readme.txt

 You can check that this website is indexed in Google by searching for site:gtranslate.io.

-= How I can edit the translations or order professional human translations? = You need to go to the language you want to edit, for instance, French: http://domain.com/fr/ and add ?language_edit=1 to the end of the URL: http://domain.com/fr/?language_edit=1 and you will see the Edit and Add to Cart buttons near each text.
+= How I can edit the translations or order professional human translations? = You need to go to the language you want to edit, for instance, French: http://domain.com/fr/ and add ?language_edit=1 to the end of the URL: http://domain.com/fr/?language_edit=1 and you will see the Edit buttons near each text.
+Read more at [How to edit translations?](https://docs.gtranslate.io/en/articles/1348921-how-to-edit-translations)

+If you want us to translate your website professionally or provide you a proofreading service for automatic translated content, you can get an instant estimate from [Website Translation Quote](https://gtranslate.io/website-translation-quote), where you will get a detailed document with the list of pages, unique word count and prices to translate them.

 = What should I do if the translate widget does not show on my website? =
 1. Make sure that the plugin is installed and activated.